 Address: Level 1 Crown Towers, Crown Melbourne, 8 Whiteman St, Southbank VIC 3006

 Hours: Mon-Thur & Sun 12-2:30pm & 6-10pm, Fri-Sat 12-2:30pm & 5:30-10pm

 Phone: (03) 9292 5777

 7. Din Tai Fung

-DTF built a cult-like following in Sydney before venturing south near Melbourne Central Station in 2015 to show eagerly-awaiting Melburnians what all the fuss was about.
+DTF built a cult-like following in Sydney before venturing to the Emporium Melbourne in 2015 to show eagerly-awaiting Melburnians what all the fuss was about.
 Turns out, it was worth the wait.
 And still is, should you find yourself queuing for a table on any day that ends in ‘y’.
 But fret not, these guys have got more than just the art of dumpling-building down to a science; a buzzer frees you to wander outside the constraints of the waiting room and alerts you when it’s your turn to claim one of the 235 seats in the dining room.
-Din Tai Fung is possibly the classiest yum cha Melbourne CBD has to offer.

 Phone: (03) 9654 1876